 There are many reasons to suppose that the Kensington Runestone was a fake.

-For one thing, one has to wonder why a group of explorers who had set up camp and lost some of their number to a raid (presumably by Native Americans) would have bothered to go to the trouble of carving a message on a stone which they clearly had every intention of leaving in place before heading back to their ships.
+For one thing, one has to wonder why a group of explorers who had set up camp and lost some of their numbers to a raid (presumably by Native Americans) would have bothered to go to the trouble of carving a message on a stone that they clearly had every intention of leaving in place before heading back to their ships.
 Who did they expect would read it?
 And what would the purpose have been of leaving such a message?

 On the other hand, a farmer with Scandinavian roots who was also a former stonemason might well have thought that this was a good way of establishing some sort of ancient claim to the territory for his fellow Scandinavians.

 People who have examined the Runestone have been quick to point out that nobody writing in 1362 would have expressed themselves in the language used on the stone.
-It uses phrasing that was common among Swedes and Norwegians living in 19th century Minnesota but not 14th century Scandinavia.
+It uses phrasing that was common among Swedes and Norwegians living in 19th-century Minnesota but not 14th-century Scandinavia.

 The runes are a mixture of letters known to have been used in the 9th to 11th centuries, plus some homemade symbols.
-However, by the 14th century runes were only used for monumental and celebratory inscriptions, and not for general messages.
+However, by the 14th century, runes were only used for monumental and celebratory inscriptions, and not for general messages.
 On the other hand, they would not have used Arabic notation for the date.

 Could a Scandinavian Expedition Have Taken Place?

 When the Kensington Runestone was first “discovered” by Olof Ohman there were plenty of people who were perfectly happy to accept it as genuine.
-Many settlers from Europe were unhappy with the notion that they were usurpers in someone else’s land, and they therefore welcomed evidence of former settlement by people of the same genetic background as themselves.
+Many settlers from Europe were unhappy with the notion that they were usurpers in someone else’s land, and they, therefore, welcomed evidence of former settlement by people of the same genetic background as themselves.

 However, there is no evidence that any such event as detailed on the stone could have happened.
 Mention is made of “Vinland”, this being an area – possibly in what is now the Canadian province of New Brunswick – that was settled very briefly by Viking explorers in the early 11th century.
 It was certainly not in Viking hands in the mid-14th century.

 Various claims have been made for the authenticity of Viking “finds” on mainland North America, but none have been convincing.
-The only item that looks to be at all genuine is an 11th century Norwegian coin that was found at a Native American site in Maine.
+The only item that looks to be at all genuine is an 11th-century Norwegian coin that was found at a Native American site in Maine.
 However, there is nothing to suggest that this could not have been “planted”.

 The evidence all points to the fact that, although Scandinavians did reach the mainland of North America towards the end of the 10th century, they did not stay for long.
-They had little reason to settle, and did not do so.
+They had little reason to settle and did not do so.